Social and medico-social players at different stages of your project

 Discover the players who can play a part in your projects

-An overview of players in the social and medico-social sector
+An overview of the players in the social and medico-social sector

 G_NIUS offers you an overview of the players you need to know to innovate in the social and/or medico-social sector.

-The social and medico-social sector refers to activities and services aimed at promoting autonomy and preventing exclusion by organizing the care of people in vulnerable situations due to health problems, disability, dependency or social exclusion.
+The social and medico-social sector refers to activities and services aimed at promoting autonomy and preventing exclusion by organizing care for people in vulnerable situations due to health problems, disability, dependency or social exclusion.

-On G_NIUS, you can find actors classified by the type of needs you might have in your entrepreneurial journey:
+On G_NIUS, you can find the players categorized by the type of needs you might have in your entrepreneurial journey:

-To begin with, it's interesting to identify the players who govern public policy and set the broad directions to be followed in the social and medico-social sector.
+To begin with, it's interesting to identify the players who govern public policy and give the main directions to follow in the social and medico-social sector.

 In France, policies for the social and medico-social sector are defined by the Direction générale de la cohésion sociale (DGCS) and the Délégation du numérique en santé (DNS).